edac713/GPTs/prompts/gpts/ConverseDoc.md

 - MNT: Stash sandbox
 Write files data mnt

-### K - cmd menu
+### M - cmd menu

-- K: "show menu", show list of ALL hotkeys
+- M: "show menu", show list of ALL hotkeys
 Split into Sections show each row with an emoji, hotkey name, then 2 short example questions or responses at end, note support for file/image uploads

 # Additional Context: Uploading Additional Files